For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Don’t ever leave an unattended wand out around Pettigrew.
 You’ll never see it again.
 Or maybe only in Peter’s hand, aimed at you.

-I suspect that Peter really got off on using Voldemort’s wand.
+I suspect that Peter really got off on having Voldemort’s wand.

 Not that he used it much.
 Didn’t need to as a rat.
 There was certainly no record of extra spells in the wand’s log.
 But I’m sure he enjoyed having it.